Updated February 2, 2022

-- Why it Works: colors are easier to remember than entire pieces of information, so they become an effective method to recall concepts.
+- Why It Works: Colors are easier to remember than entire pieces of information, so they become an effective method to recall concepts.

 Musical Chunking: Put Your Concepts Into A Song

 Songs can get stuck in your brain for days so take advantage of that!
 Take the rhythm of that catchy song driving you insane and change it for something you actually want to remember.
 Are you still doubting this?
 Keep in mind that you might have learned the alphabet by singing it.
-Some people even still need the melody to remember if the J goes after or before the L.
+Some people still need the melody to remember if the J goes after or before the L.

 If you are not very musically inclined enough to make your own rendition of your notes, you can check other people’s work like Arie Perry’s best hits on physiology.
 He uses common songs like “Silent Night” and fills it with Alzheimer’s concepts like this: